socraticstatic/NetBond_Advanced/FUNCTIONAL_IDEATION_PROCESS.md

 ## Stage 3: Sandbox Validation

 ### Purpose
 Internal validation of prototype with stakeholders before committing to design system refinement.
+Stakeholders can "test-drive" the working React prototype in an authenticated sandbox environment.

+### The React Sandbox Environment

+**What It Is:**
+- Secure, authentication-based React environment
+- Same technology as the prototype (React + Supabase)
+- Stakeholders get individual login credentials
+- Full interactivity - stakeholders can click, navigate, and test workflows
+- Isolated from production systems

+**Why React-Based:**
+- Consistent experience with prototype development
+- Rapid updates and iteration during feedback phase
+- No need to rebuild in another technology for testing
+- Stakeholders see exactly what was prototyped
+- Easy to manage user access via Supabase Auth

+**Access Control:**
+- Supabase Authentication enforces access
+- Stakeholders receive temporary credentials
+- Different user roles can test different scenarios
+- Access can be revoked after validation phase
+- Audit trail of who tested what and when

 ### Activities
+- Deploy prototype to authenticated React sandbox
+- Provision stakeholder credentials
-- Stakeholder demo sessions
+- Stakeholder "test-drive" sessions (hands-on exploration)
-- Feedback collection
+- Live feedback collection during testing
 - Usability testing (internal)
 - Technical feasibility review
 - Business value assessment